joelburget/berkeley-quorum/presentation.md

 ---

-^ in this case constellation doesn't have the payload, so quorum skips excuting this transaction
+^ in this case constellation doesn't have the payload, so quorum skips executing this transaction

 # Simple privacy: consensus with private state